 Read the response in full

 Figures from the Institute for Fiscal Studies show that in 2020, per pupil funding for five to sixteen year olds, adjusted for inflation, will be 50% higher than in 2000, and 70% higher than in 1990.
-And we can compare ourselves favourably to other countries – we spend as much per pupil on state school education as any major economy in the world, apart from America.
+We can also compare ourselves favourably to other countries – we spend as much per pupil on state school education as any major economy in the world, with the single exception of the United States of America.

-We’ve made funding fairer across the country but recognise budgets remain tight which is why we’re supporting schools and head teachers to make the most of their budgets and reduce costs on things like energy, water bills and materials.
+Despite all of this, we do recognise that budgets remain tight.
+That is why we are supporting schools and head teachers to make the most of their budgets and reduce costs on things like energy, water bills and materials.